StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

 !!! info "Data transfer"
     When creating a case from a MISP event, data from the event, such as observables, is automatically transferred to the case.

+!!! note "Automatic integration with MISP"
+    To automatically generate alerts from MISP events, you need to [configure one or more MISP servers](../../../administration/misp-integration/add-a-misp-server.md) in TheHive.

 1. {!includes/create-a-case.md!}

 2. In the **Create case** drawer, select **From MISP (.json)**.